 - Decrease the reliance on external agencies by decoupling asset management from agency relationships

 - Embrace AI, helping companies address the growing volume of digital assets by automating asset tagging and organization

 As companies continue to adopt contemporary DAM solutions, marketing teams will become increasingly agile by working smarter and maximizing the value of digital assets to tell their stories.

 Food Network and HGTV Use DAM to Improve Digital Experiences

-By leveraging a modern DAM, Scripps has enabled its editors to search for, organize, and edit assets in batches and add them to workflows, ensuring that they are working efficiently on the right assets.
-Scripps also uses Brightspot Media Desk to catalog thousands of recipes for Food Network based on metadata tags, like ingredients, occasion, meal time, and more.
+By leveraging a modern DAM, Scripps has enabled its editors to search for, organize, and edit assets in batches and add them to workflows, ensuring they are working efficiently on the right assets.
+Scripps also uses Brightspot Media Desk to catalog thousands of recipes for Food Network based on metadata tags such as ingredients, occasion, meal time and more.
 Its editorial teams work more efficiently and waste less time searching for and re-creating digital assets.

 What You Need to Know